edgedb/easy-edgedb/chapter2/index.md

 ## Casting

-Casting means to quickly change one type into another, Casting is used a lot in EdgeDB because it is strict about types, and will refuse to do operations on two types that are different.
+Casting means to quickly change one type into another.
+Casting is used a lot in EdgeDB because it is strict about types, and will refuse to do operations on two types that are different.
 A lot of casting is done automatically out of convenience, such as with numbers.
 For example:

 ```edgeql
 select 9 + 9.9;
 ```

-EdgeDB will not generate an error here and will just give the output of `18.9`, returning a `float64`.
+The 9 in this example is an `int64`, while 9.9 is a `float64`.
+And though 9 and 9.9 are different types, EdgeDB will not generate an error here and will just give the output of `18.9`, returning a `float64`.
 You can confirm that here:

 ```edgeql
 select (9 + 9.9) is float64;